soswow/my-presentations/resume.md

 Personal Profile
 ----------------------
-* 7+ years programming experience, mostly in JavaScript and Java; also in Python and Ruby
+* 8+ years programming experience, mostly in WEB stack and Java; also in Python and Ruby
 * Competent in object-oriented analysis/design, functional programming and database programming
 * Excellent troubleshooting and analytics skills; business oriented
-* Excellent interpersonal skills; great team-worker; honest;
+* Excellent interpersonal skills; great team-worker; honest
+* I do care about users; I am proactive: I make suggestions about how to improve system I am working on or processes we are using

 Work Experience in more details